DanielE-J/Mildew-detection-in-cherry-leaves/README.md

 - Link to this Readme.md file for additional information about the project.

 ### Page 4: Project Hypothesis and Validation
 - Block for each project hypothesis including statement, explanation, validation and conclusion.
-See [Hypothesis and validation](#Hypothesis-and-validation)
 - Link to this Readme.md file for additional information about the project.

 ### Page 5: ML Performance Metrics